 At Baum CPA, we consult with ROBS entrepreneurs and those thinking about starting a business to see if their plans make sense, to ensure they have sufficient working capital to endure the costs of starting a company.
 We can provide several burn rate scenarios based on data provided.
 It makes sense to spend a few dollars for proper planning rather than roll the dice with your entire nest egg.

-If you are a ROBS entrepreneur, and would like to talk about working capital planning and creation of a burn rate formula, schedule a free consultation with us by clicking here.
+If you are a ROBS entrepreneur, and would like to talk about working capital planning and creation of a burn rate formula, schedule a consultation with us today by clicking here.

 Debt free financing